maddalab/pgar/README.md

 # TODO

-* Currently this utilized a PAT (_personal account token associated with @maddalab's account_) Replace it with a Organizational app token.
+* Currently this utilizes a PAT (_personal account token associated with @maddalab's account_) Replace it with a Organizational app token.
-* Complete lambda implementation to handle lifecycle of EC2 instance,

 # How to use

 The intent of this repository is to both develop a pulumi solution for `Github Runner` and to dog food it for development as CI/CD.
-However by default the runners are shut down and not in use.
+However by default the runners are shut down and not in use (it costs me money).
 To utilize the runners, follow the steps as below

 ```
 # if you have multiple AWS profiles in your `credentials` file.